arnobt78/Cinemate-ReactWebsite/README.md

 ## Cinemate-ReactWebsite

-Cinemate is a full-fledged React Movie information web-application using TailwindCSS and the help of Flowbite TailwindCSS framework.
+Cinemate is a full-fledged React Movie Information Web Application (Component Level State Application), using TailwindCSS and the help of Flowbite TailwindCSS framework.
 React Core, Hooks, APIs (TMDB), Routing, HTML, TailwindCSS, Responsive Screen, Dark/Light Mode, and Search functionalities have been used in this project and deployed on Netlify.

 This webpage can be seen by using this URL: https://cinemate-arnob.netlify.app